wp-plugins/affiget-mini-for-amazon/README.txt

 AffiGet utilizes the official Amazon Product Advertising API; therefore, **all product details are always correct and up-to-date**.

-To make money for featuring/promoting some Amazon products on your site, you have to register for the [Amazon Associates](https://affiliate-program.amazon.com/ "Join now!") programme -- it free and easy to join!
-With AffiGet, you can create reviews for products *on all international Amazon sites* (Amazon.co.uk, Amazon.de, etc.).
+To make money for featuring/promoting some Amazon products on your site, you have to register for the [Amazon Associates](https://affiliate-program.amazon.com/ "Join now!") programme -- it's free and easy to join!
+With AffiGet, you can create reviews for products *from all international Amazon sites* (Amazon.co.uk, Amazon.de, etc.).

 = Automatic content creation =

-AffiGet Mini **automatically populates your review posts** with all the relevant product details and meta information:
+AffiGet Mini **automatically populates your review posts** with all the relevant product data and post meta information:

 * post title
 * auto-scheduled/current date
-* category/tags
+* category, tags
 * product images
 * product description
 * product attributes